breandan/kotlingrad/README.md

 fun Fun<Double>.multiplyByTwo() = with(DoubleContext) { 2 * this } // Uses `*` operator in DoubleContext
 ```

 Extensions can also be defined in another file or context and imported on demand.
+For example, Kotlin∇ also uses extensions to define [shape-safe](#shape-safe-tensor-operations) constructors and operators for vector and matrix arithmetic.

 #### Multiple Dispatch